christiancasey/wordle-helper/README.md

 * The wordlist includes some entries that Wordle doesn't consider words
 * You can press `return` to select the first input in the list
 * You can type `m` or `more` to get more choices

+## Acknowledgments

+The data for this program is based on [Hannah Park's Wordle clone](https://github.com/hannahcode/wordle).
+Try it out using her [public demo](https://wordle.hannahmariepark.com).